Face to face and online

 The Postgraduate diploma is awarded by the University of East Anglia.
 You can choose to build on your diploma and convert it into an MSc by completing a dissertation.

 Costs vary depending on which optional modules you decide to take.
-The flexible nature of the course means it cannot be paid for as a whole pathway, so please purchase the individual modules you would like to study during 2019-20.
-Module fees may increase in following academic years.
+The flexible nature of the course means it cannot be paid for as a whole pathway, so please purchase the individual modules you would like to study during an academic pathway.
+Module fees may increase in the following academic years.

-If you wish to start your studies before this date you can apply for modules on the programme on a stand- alone basis.
+You can apply for modules on the programme on a stand-alone basis.
 If successful these will be added to your programme when you enrol.

 This pathway is in association with: